Bus rapid transit: Cost

-The capital costs of implementing BRT are lower than for light rail: a study by the United States General Accounting Office from 2000 found that the average capital cost per mile for busways was $13.5 million while light rail average costs were $34.8 million.
-However, the total investment varies considerably due to factors such as cost of the roadway, amount of grade separation, station structures, traffic signal systems and vehicles.
+The capital cost of implementing BRT is lower than for light rail: A study by the U.S. Government Accountability Office (GAO) from 2000 found that the average capital cost per mile for busways was $13.5 million while light rail average cost was $34.8 million.
+The total investment varies considerably due to factors such as cost of the roadway, amount of grade separation, station structures and traffic signal systems.